yuhangchen0/Federated-Learning-in-CVPR2024/README.md

 Hi there!
 I'm Yuhang, and I'm thrilled to announce that **I will be attending CVPR 2024 and giving a poster presentation** on the morning of 20th June.
 [Click here to see the CVPR2024 FL Poster Schedule](#cvpr2024-fl-poster-schedule)

 The first paper on the following list is the one I'll be presenting.
-I am really looking forward to discussing our work and exchanging ideas with all of you!
+I am really looking forward to discussing our work and exchanging ideas with you!

 **Feel free to reach out to me via email or WeChat** if you'd like to connect before or during the conference.
 I can't wait to meet you and explore exciting collaborations!